wohaco/despace/zz_perigee_as.md

 Vehicles:

-   1. **Blue Whale 1.** The two‑stage Blue Whale 1 is planned to become the smallest orbital rocket in the world with a mass of only 1 790 kg.
-Launching from a pad owned by Southern Launch at [Whalers Way](whalers_way.md) in South Australia it can deliver up to 50 kg to a sun‑synchronous orbit or 63 kg to LEO with an altitude of 500 km.
+   1. **Blue Whale 1.** The two‑stage Blue Whale 1 is planned to become the smallest orbital rocket in the world with a mass of only 1 790 ㎏.
+Launching from a pad owned by Southern Launch at [Whalers Way](whalers_way.md) in South Australia it can deliver up to 50 kg to a sun‑synchronous orbit or 63 kg to LEO with an altitude of 500 ㎞.
 The maiden flight is planned for July 2020.
 Perigee Aerospace plans to launch up to 40 Blue Whale 1 rockets per year at a price of $ 2 million.
    1. **Sounding Rockets.** According to an interview posted on the website of Explore University, an educational program by Dong-A Science, Perigee Aerospace also plans to launch a sounding rocket developed in collaboration with [KAIST](zz_kaist.md).
 The exact specifications & launch date are yet to be confirmed.

 <p style="page-break-after:always"> </p>